Smartwatch Buying Guide: Everything You Need to Know

 On the surface, opting for a touch screen on your smartwatch would seem to be a no-brainer.
 After all, there's a touch screen on your smartphone and pretty much every other gadget these days.
 A touch-display interface should also be easier to navigate.
 On the Pebble, for example, you have to do a fair amount of scrolling with the physical buttons.
 Nevertheless, smartwatches with physical buttons tend to be more affordable than those with touch screens.
 And some people prefer the classic look of a traditional watch.

-On the other hand, it can sometimes be difficult to target items on a smaller touch display, and some of the gesture-based interfaces aren't intuitive.
-The Android Wear software does a nice job of presenting card-based notifications you can easily dismiss with a swipe, but there's a lot of swiping involved to get to other apps and other options within apps.
-For instance, the Play, Pause and Skip buttons for the Android Wear music player are all on different screens.
+It can sometimes be difficult to target items on a smaller touch display, and some of the gesture-based interfaces aren't intuitive.
+The Android Wear software does a nice job of presenting card-based notifications you can easily dismiss with a swipe, but there's a lot of swiping involved to get to other apps and options within apps.
+The latest update lets you switch between cards with a flick of your wrist.

 Design and Personalization

 The better smartwatches offer a choice of straps and/or the ability to swap them out for a third-party option.
 This is important if you want to personalize the look of your device.
-Samsung, for example, moved the camera from the strap on the original Galaxy Gear to the device itself on the Gear 2 so users can replace the band with any 22mm band, including some the company sells.
+The Moto 360, for example, offers a standard 22-mm band.

-The Pebble Steel comes with two straps (leather and steel), while the original Pebble supports all sorts of 22mm bands.
-The Sony SmartWatch 2 has a changeable 24mm band.
+The Pebble Steel comes with two straps (leather and steel), while the original Pebble supports all sorts of 22-mm bands.
+The Sony SmartWatch 3 is available with a sport or steel band.
+The Apple Watch offers the most design options yet.
+It comes in two sizes and three finishes (steel, aluminum and gold), and offers six band designs.

 Notifications and Alerts

-Any good smartwatch will alert you to incoming calls, emails and text messaging with a quick buzz of your wrist, which can help you discreetly check whether it's worth answering right away.
-But you should also look for social network integration for notifications, including Facebook and Twitter.
+Any good smartwatch will alert you to incoming calls, emails and text messages with a quick buzz of your wrist, which can help you discreetly check whether it's worth answering right away.
+But you should also look for social network integration for notifications from sites like Facebook and Twitter.

 Apps and Watchfaces

 Android Wear has a fairly limited selection of apps optimized for the platform.
-As of August, we counted only 43 apps, although there are some compelling options thus far.
-Eat24 lets you order food from your wrist, Lyft enables you to order a car, and WhatsApp lets you reply to messages with your voice.
+As of May, we counted 213 featured apps, but there are some compelling options.
+Eat24 lets you order food from your wrist, Lyft enables you to schedule a ride and WhatsApp lets you reply to messages with your voice.

 Special Features: Fitness, Voice and More

-As fitness trackers like the Fitbit and Jawbone continue to attract attention, smartwatch makers are getting in on the action by integrating activity-monitoring functions.
-Some smartwatches depend on your smartphone to track things like steps taken, such as Pebble with the Runkeeper app and the Sony SmartWatch 2 with the Runtastic app.
+As fitness trackers continue to attract attention, smartwatch makers are getting in on the action by integrating activity-monitoring functions.
+Some smartwatches depend on your smartphone for activity tracking, but most at least have a built-in pedometer for tracking steps.

 Battery Life and Charging

-The longest-lasting smartwatches tend to run for about 4 to 5 days on a charge, including those models with either E-Ink displays or Qualcomm's Mirasol-screen Toq device.
-Most smartwatches with color screens tend to last 1 to 2 days between charges (usually less than 1), so you'll want to consider how often you're willing to keep plugging in your watch.
+Smartwatches with E Ink displays run for about four to five days on a charge.
+However, most smartwatches with color screens tend to last one to two days between charges (and sometimes less than one day), so you'll want to consider how often you're willing to keep plugging in your watch.

-Those watches with voice capabilities won't last nearly as long when you use them as phones, but that's to be expected.
-The Neptune Pine, for example, is rated for 6 hours of talk time on 3G.
+Watches with voice capabilities won't last nearly as long when you use them as phones, but that's to be expected.
+The Apple Watch lasts about 18 hours of mixed use on a charge.